agiusalexandre/connectSummary/README.md

 ## You're ready, Run it !
 Run your notebook the result will in the Result.txt file inside your ['LEARNERS3BUCKETNAMEAUDIO'] bucket

+## Customization
+Update your template file instruction to customize the result content !